David-OConnor/ewald/README.md

 Uses Rayon to parallelize as thread pools.
 Support for SIMD (256-bit and 512-bit), is planned.
 To use on an nVidia GPU, enable either the `cufft` or `vkfft`  feature in `Cargo.toml`.
 We use these GPU FFT libraries to compute.
-Note that they both use the Cuda driver internally; VKFFT is configured with a Cuda backend.
+Note that they both use the Cuda driver internally; VKFFT is configured with a Cuda backend. **VkFFT is currently broken; don't use it**.

 Used by the [Daedalus protein viewer and molecular dynamics program](https://github.com/david-oconnor/daedalus), and the [Dynamics library](https://github.com/david-oconnor/dynamics).